 Broadly speaking, non-relational databases can be broken down into four different types:

 These types of databases make data visualization easier.
 They are great at storing relationships between diverse data points with the help of nodes.
-Graph stores may not be the most scalable databases.
-However, they are efficient at use cases such as fraud prevention.
 Common examples of graph databases are Neo4j and JanusGraph.

 If your data strategy rests on vertical scaling, a relational database is fine.
 Vertical scaling adds more compute power to a server instead of adding more servers to the system.
-It is preferred when there are a limited number of users and not a lot of querying involved.
+It’s ideal when there are a limited number of users and not a lot of querying involved.
 In that sense, vertical scaling might be suitable for business-facing startups.
 The basic advantages of vertical scaling are speed and simplicity.

-If speed is more important than ACID compliance, a non-relational database, such as a document database, is a better bet.
-For instance, in the case of real-time data, such as sensor data, some compromise in data integrity can be tolerated in favor of speed.
+If speed is more important than ACID compliance, a non-relational database is a better bet.
+In the case of real-time data, such as sensor data, some compromise in data integrity can be tolerated in favor of speed.
 In a non-relational database, each record is an independent entity.
 Thus, it is possible to run multiple queries simultaneously irrespective of the size of the database.

 Overview of the Most Popular Modern Database Systems

 Oracle has provided high-quality database solutions since the 1970s.
 The most recent version of Oracle Database was designed to integrate with cloud-based systems, and it allows you to manage massive databases with billions of records.
-Traditionally, Oracle has offered RDBMS solutions.
-Today, there are, both, SQL and NoSQL database solutions available.
+Oracle offers SQL and NoSQL database solutions.

 Oracle database advantages:

 - The most advanced technology: Oracle is known for being on the leading edge of database technology.
-They have a long-standing reputation for bringing quality – along with the latest features and innovations – to their customer base.
+They have a long-standing reputation for bringing quality, features, and innovations to their customer base.

-- A wide range of solutions: Oracle offers a massive suite of tools and solutions that can address virtually any information challenges you encounter.
+- A wide range of solutions: Oracle offers a massive suite of tools and solutions that can address most information challenges you encounter.

 Oracle database disadvantages: